Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 # Monitor authorizations

 An authorization transaction is the permission that your company is allowed to capture money from the customer via a payment service provider.
 The processing of the authorization transactions works as follows:
--   The payment service provider creates an authorization transaction, when a customer presses the *Pay now* button during the order process.
+-   The payment service provider creates an authorization transaction when a customer presses the button to pay an order during the order process.
-- The payment provider sends then the authorization transaction to the *ActindoCore1 Platform*.
+- The payment provider sends then the authorization transaction to the *Actindo Core1 Platform*.
 - In addition, the shop system creates an ID for this transaction.
 - Actindo links both.

-For Actindo, the authorization transaction serves as a reference to a payment made by a customer.
+For Actindo, the authorization transaction serves as a reference to a payment to be made by a customer.
 You can use this procedure to display all incoming authorization transactions of a payment service provider.
-You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
+You can check for communication errors between Actindo and the payment service provider that resulted in a workflow being stopped, for example.
 In addition, if applicable, you can change the status of a transaction to start continuing further processing or to end it.

 If everything works fine with the posting of a payment, you do not need to monitor the *Authorizations* menu entry.
 In case of errors you can capture, cancel, or void an authorization transaction manually.
 > [Info] You can only change the status of an authorization transaction, but not any data.

 ## Check authorization transaction

 An authorization transaction provides numerous payment-related details, which may vary depending on the payment service provider settings.
-To decide, whether you can manually capture, cancel, or void an authorization transaction, you need to check its details.
+To decide whether you can manually capture, cancel, or void an authorization transaction, you need to check its details.

 #### Prerequisites